TABC Product Registration

-Your product has current TABC label approval:
+Your product has current TABC product registration:

 - If it does have an existing TTB COLA on file with TABC, it doesn’t have to go through TABC’s product registration process until there’s a change that requires a new COLA.
 Visit the TTB’s webpage on changes that require a new COLA.

 - If it does not have an existing TTB COLA on file with TABC, it doesn’t have to go through TABC’s product registration process until there’s a label change or until Sept.
 1, 2023.

 Step 2: Get Federal Approval

 Apply for a Certificate of Label Approval (COLA) from the Alcohol and Tobacco Tax and Trade Bureau (TTB).

 Before you start your TABC product registration application in AIMS, you’ll need the following: